 In an April 2017 editorial in the National Review entitled “The Pitfalls of Single Payer Health Care: Canada’s Cautionary Tale,” (3) author Candace Malcolm states that Canada’s situation has not improved.
 Actually, it appears that Canada’s situation is only getting worse.

 Malcolm writes that the “government central planners” in the Canadian health care system address the issue of fund scarcity by rationing care and capping the number of procedures that are offered in a given year.
-Well so much for access to and quality of care in “Medicare for All” system.
+Well so much for access to and quality of care in a “Medicare for All” system.

 The only assertion made by Malcolm that I would argue with is the ranking of care quality for Canada as one step above the United States.
 The ranking was done in 2014 by the Commonwealth Fund, which appears to be very pro-Obamacare and uses metrics that many doctors view as irrelevant.
 The reference to this ranking is a little confusing because Malcolm goes on to say that many Canadians resort to the United States to get the care they need and that the U.S. provides a “parallel private system for very sick and very rich Canadians while acting as the driving force for global medical innovation.”

 The British National Health Service doesn’t necessarily provide exemplary care either.

 In one heavily publicized situation, a man who was suffering from frostbite after he fixed his son’s car in wintry conditions was told he would have to have his leg amputated below the knee.
 However, that surgery was called off.
 This man did his best to self-treat his gangrenous toes. and he visited a doctor every six weeks, but he eventually learned that he would need to have those toes amputated.